Geovani (footballer, born 2001)

-Geovani Reis Nascimento Júnior (born 15 May 2001), known as just Geovani is a Brazilian professional footballer who plays as a midfielder for Portuguese club Vitória Guimarães B on loan from Barcelona Capela.
+Geovani Reis Nascimento Júnior (born 15 May 2001), known as just Geovani is a Brazilian professional footballer who plays as a midfielder for South Korean club Daegu.

 Career

 Geovani is a youth product of Famalicão having joined their youth academy in 2019, and after playing with their reserves was promoted to the senior team in 2021.
 He made his professional debut with Famalicão in a 1–0 Taça da Liga win over Estoril on 1 August 2021.